A Brief Guide to the Best Places to Live in Washington DC

 Friendship Heights is a quiet neighborhood with spacious homes, and Spring Valley is for those who can afford high prices and want to be in the company of celebrities.

 Judging by the sales prices here, which reflect the high living standard and good location, Georgetown is an excellent option for families and young couples.
 It has 11 schools and is situated just outside the downtown area, so close enough, but far enough as well.

 Running along the Potomac River, this neighborhood displays smaller, historical houses, which are very expensive.
 The median real estate sale price is $996,500.
 People tend to stay here for generations without moving elsewhere.
 There are five public schools, among which is one of the best public schools in DC, the Francis Scott Key Elementary School.
 The neighborhood has easy access to the urban area, but it is rather safe.
 In the Palisades, you won’t have to worry about safety on the street.

 Find Your Place in The Federal City

-If you are not blessed with a substantial monthly income, then the first step in finding the right spot is reducing the choice to the neighborhoods you can afford.
+If you are not blessed with a substantial monthly income, then the first step in finding the right spot is reducing the choice to the neighborhoods you can afford and creating a moving budget.
 That means Metro areas will probably be low on the list, and one of the suburbs will be your likely option.
-Find your perfect spot, get in touch with DC movers with professional moving services, and start your relocation today.
+Find your perfect spot, get in touch with DC movers with professional moving services, or find the cheapest way to move out of state and start your relocation today.
+If you choose to get auto transport services, it would be good to know how car shipping works.
 And don’t forget to change your address when you move.